stretchr/gorc/README.md

-gort - go test -r
+gorc - go test -r
 ===================================

-gort (**Go** **R**ecursive **T**esting) is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.
+gorc (**Go** **R**ecursive **T**esting) is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.

-gort allows you to run all the tests in a multi-package directory structure with one command.
+gorc allows you to run all the tests in a multi-package directory structure with one command.
 As it works, it will display a '.' for each successful test and print out any failures.
-At the end of the run, gort will give you a summary of tests run, tests succeeded and tests failed.
+At the end of the run, gorc will give you a summary of tests run, tests succeeded and tests failed.

-gort pairs wonderfully with our testing framework, [Testify](http://github.com/stretchrcom/testify).
+gorc pairs wonderfully with our testing framework, [Testify](http://github.com/stretchrcom/testify).

 For an introduction to writing test code in Go, see the [Go Testing Documentation](http://golang.org/doc/code.html#Testing).